Hubert William Lewis: Victoria Cross

-Soon after, Bulgaria entered the war on the German side.
-Lewis' regiment was one of several that were removed from the Western Front and posted to Greece to prepare for a possible attack by enemy forces on the Macedonian front under the command of Lieutenant-General Bryan Mahon of the British Salonika Army.
+Soon after, Bulgaria, which had been neutral since the war began, entered the war on the German side.
+Lewis's division was one of several that were removed from the Western Front and posted to Greece to prepare for a possible attack by enemy forces on the Macedonian front under the command of Lieutenant-General Bryan Mahon of the British Salonika Army.
 The force initially entrenched themselves in the Thessaloniki area in preparation for an attack but the decision was eventually made to launch an offense against the enemy forces.
 On 17 October 1916, the order was given for Lewis' battalion to launch a raid on German trenches near Dorsale.
 However, bad weather delayed the attack for several days before it was eventually launched at 9 p.m. on 22 October.
 The battalion was split into four parties with Lewis assigned to "D" Party.
 During the initial rush, D Party was spotted by a German sentry after crossing only 300 yds of ground, allowing the enemy forces to open fire with machine guns and artillery.
 They were targeted by "intense" shelling for 40 minutes during which Lewis received a wound to his arm.
 However, he turned away medical assistance after seeing more badly wounded men needing attention.

 During a brief respite in the shelling, Captain Guthrie Morgan led a charge of around 150 men, including Lewis, into the German trenches where they were able to gain control after a period of hand-to-hand combat.
 During the fighting, Lewis received a second wound as the Germans attempted to counterattack but refused treatment for a second time.
 He continued through the enemy trench where he came across three German soldiers.
 Using his rifle butt and bayonet, Lewis briefly fought with the men before they surrendered to him, in an incident witnessed by Captain Morgan and another soldier.